SWA has 15 members including:

 Stephen is a member of the Workers’ Rehabilitation and Compensation Advisory Council, as well as being the Chair of the NT Workers’ Rehabilitation and Compensation Scheme Monitoring Committee, and a member of the Territory’s Inter-Agency Asbestos Management Working Group.

-Justine Ross is Manager of the WHS Policy Branch in the Department of Employment.
-Here she is responsible for policy development and advice on Commonwealth WHS, maritime workers’ compensation as well as WHS matters for Seacare, asbestos matters and workplace relations issues concerning the building industry.
+Justine Ross is Acting Group Manager of the WHS Policy Group in the Department of Employment.
+In her current role Justine is responsible for policy development and advice on Commonwealth WHS and workers’ compensation, maritime workers’ compensation and WHS matters (for the Commonwealth’s Seacare scheme), asbestos matters and workplace relations issues concerning the building industry (including on the reestablishment of the Australian Building and Construction Commission and Building Code).

 Michael Borowick—Australian Council of Trade Unions